Nitestack/dotfiles/README.md

 > :bulb: **The short flags (if any) also work on both Windows and UNIX!**

-Other than these conventions, the UNIX cli version of `dotfiles` is similar to the Windows version.
-They use the same commands with the same flags.
+Other than these conventions, the Bash version of `dotfiles` is equal to the Windows version.
+They come with the same commands and flags.

 ## Credits